Triple Glazing: Why We Sometimes Talk Customers OUT of It

 Triple glazing adds an extra pane of glass and an extra Low-E coating.
 This acts like a filter.
 It drops the G-Value significantly.

-For a deeper dive into how we calculate these efficiency ratings, visit our Energy Efficient Windows guide.
+For a deeper dive into how we calculate these efficiency ratings, read our Technical Guide on U-Values.

 2. The Noise Trap (Resonance)